Salgac/LogToGpx/README.md

 ## Log file syntax

 Files with `.log` extension this converter uses need to have a strict line format specified bellow, where each line represents one track point.
+[Example file](./data/example.log) with such format is provided for guideline.

 ```
 2021-04-17 20:18:10,041 - INFO - ;LAT;481580718;LON;171071553;HMSL;175024;GSPEED;1;CRS;0;HACC;1675